ninjaaron/pyfil/README.rst

 --help

 .. code::
-  $ rep -h
-  usage: rep [-h] [-l] [-q] [-j] [-b PRE] [-e POST] [-s] [-F PATTERN]
-             [-n STRING] [-R] [-S] [-H EXCEPTION_HANDLER]
+    usage: rep [-h] [-l] [-q] [-j] [-b PRE] [-e POST] [-s] [-F PATTERN] [-n STRING] [-R] [-S] [-H EXCEPTION_HANDLER]
                expression [expression ...]

     positional arguments:
       expression            expression(s) to be executed.

     optional arguments:
       -h, --help            show this help message and exit -l, --loop            for i in sys.stdin: expression -q, --quiet           surpress automatic printing; If set, both statments and expressions may be used
       -j, --json            load stdin as json into object 'j'; If used with --loop, treat each line of stdin as a new object -b PRE, --pre PRE     expression to evaluate before the loop -e POST, --post POST  expression to evaluate after the loop -s, --split           split lines from stdin on whitespace into list 'f'. implies --loop
       -F PATTERN, --field-sep PATTERN
                             regex used to split lines from stdin into list 'f'. implies -l
       -n STRING, --join STRING
                             join items in iterables with STRING
       -R, --raise-errors    raise errors and in evaluation and stop execution (default: print message to stderr and continue) -S, --silence-errors  suppress error messages
       -H EXCEPTION_HANDLER, --exception-handler EXCEPTION_HANDLER
                             specify exception handler with the format `Exeption: alternative expression to eval`

 available objects